jaredp/coffeescript-to-typescript/README.md

 - If you try to import handlebars files, the TypeScript compiler will complain that you are importing a file that doesn't exist.
 To fix this, copy the `handlebars.d.ts` file in this project next to every `.hbs` file.
 For example, for views/main.hbs, you could `cp coffee-script-to-typescript/handlebars.d.ts views/main.d.ts`.

+### Backbone Notes

+- Bound methods (methods using the fat arrow syntax) called from the constructor or `initialize()` method should be converted to unbound methods (normal methods in TypeScript) because bound methods are not available until an object is fully constructed.
+TypeScript calls the super constructor at the beginning of the constructor, so when a subclass of a Backbone model or view has bound methods, they can't be called from the constructor or `initialize()` method because they won't exist yet.

+- The `defaults`, `events`, and `routes` fields should all be converted to methods because fields are not set until the end of object construction.